tests-always-included/metalsmith-ancestry/README.md

 Usage
 -----

 Include this like you would include any other plugin.
+Here's a CLI example that also shows the default options.
+You don't need to specify any of these unless you want to change its value.

+    {
+        "plugins": {
+            "metalsmith-ancestry": {
+                "ancestryProperty": "ancestry",
+                "match": "**/*",
+                "matchOptions": {},
+                "reverse": false,
+                "sortBy": null,
+                "sortFilesFirst": "**/index.{htm,html,jade,md}"
+            }
+        }
+    }

+And this is how you use it in JavaScript, with a small description of each option.

     // Load this, just like other plugins. var ancestry = require("metalsmith-ancestry");